We welcome your interest in joining our growing team.

 The EED Undergraduate Teaching Assistant (UTA) attends all class and lab sessions as assigned.
 They actively assist students in their development of basic skills in the laboratory and the classroom.
 UTAs assist the GTAs in grading assignments and are required to attend mandatory training sessions and to participate in related duties such as exam review sessions.
 Faculty, Graduate Teaching Associates (GTAs), or staff may assign other duties.

 The UTA must be self-directed and comfortable in a team environment, both in the classroom and in the labs.
 The UTA must be truly interested in helping students succeed in their engineering fundamentals course work and develop the skills necessary for success in future courses.
 In addition, the UTA must have the following:

-Competence in engineering graphics and the use of computer-based tools such as EXCEL, MATLAB, Word, PowerPoint, and Computer Aided Design (CAD); and acceptance as a major in an engineering program, or related field
+- Competence in engineering graphics and the use of computer-based tools such as EXCEL, MATLAB, Word, PowerPoint, and Computer Aided Design (CAD)

 Images of UTAs may be used in printed material and videotapes made for the purpose of informing the university community and the general public about activities in the College of Engineering.

 On average, UTAs will work 10-12 hours per week with a typical maximum of 15 hours (unless otherwise specified and approved in advance).
 This range covers contact hours in class/lab with students, training and prep time (including self-study as needed), team meetings, orientation, and grading.